A Guide to Cognitive Behavioral Therapy

 CBT is based on the idea that negative thinking, or cognitive distortions, are at the root of our mental health challenges and personal issues.
 It’s not about the events or thoughts themselves—it’s about how we look at them.

-For example, an anxious client who hasn’t heard from her friend in a week may automatically assume that her friend is angry at her.
-She might worry nonstop until she hears from him or her.
-This is an example of overgeneralization, a type of cognitive distortion that can be addressed and resolved through CBT.
+• An anxious client who hasn’t heard from her friend in a week may automatically assume that her friend is angry at her

 In CBT sessions, a therapist can help a client who’s overgeneralizing to recognize her negative thinking and develop a better approach to her problem.
 For example, she could be proactive and call him at the onset of her worry, instead of waiting anxiously for him to call.